Getting Started

 This guide will walk you through the steps you need to take to capture your first screenshot.
 The entire process will take no more than a few minutes.

-Once you have signed up, you need to create your first API key.
+Once you sign up, we automatically create a default API key for you.
 Do the following:

 Make your first API request

-After you have created your first API key, you are ready to send your first API request.
+After you get the API key, you are ready to send your first API request.

 Screenshot Scout supports both GET and POST HTTP requests.